kcp-dev/kcp/docs/investigations/transparent-multi-cluster.md

 By choosing this constraint, we also accept that we will have to be opinionated on making the underlying clusters consistent, and we will have to limit / constrain certain behaviors.
 Ideally, we focus on preserving the user's view of the changes on a logical cluster, while making the workloads on a physical cluster look more consistent for infrastructure admins.
 This implies we need to explore both what these workloads might look like (a review of applications) and describe the points of control / abstraction between levels.

+### Constraint: 90% of application infrastructure controllers should be useful against `kcp`

+A controller that performs app infra related functions should be useful without change against `kcp`.
+For instance, the etcd operator takes an `Etcd` cluster CRD and creates pods.
+It should be possible for that controller to target a `kcp` logical cluster with the CRD and create pods on the logical cluster that are transparently placed onto a cluster.

 ## Areas of investigation